-Mix pesticides away from wells and water sources maintaining at least a 150-ft buffer away from water sources.

-- Prevent back-siphoning into the well by using an antibackflow check valve or maintaining an air gap between the end of the fill hose and the surface water level in the sprayer. - 3.
-Triple rinse or pressure rinse pesticide containers and add the rinsate to the spray tank.
+- Mix pesticides away from wells and water sources and maintain at least a 150-ft buffer away from water sources. - Prevent back-siphoning into the well by using an antibackflow check valve or maintaining an air gap between the end of the fill hose and the surface water level in the sprayer. - 3.
+Triple rinse or pressure rinse pesticide containers and add rinsate to the sprayer tank.
 Visually inspect containers. - Minimize extra spray solution by mixing only the quantity of spray required.
-Apply extra spray solution to fallow land or to a labeled crop following label recommendations. - Properly seal active and abandoned wells.
+Apply extra spray solution to fallow land or to a labeled crop following label recommendations.